-You are eligible to receive the PVS discount through the network as long as you are enrolled for the healthcare coverage described in this booklet.
+You are eligible to receive the PVS discount through the network whether or not you are enrolled for the healthcare coverage described in this booklet.
 You can use the PVS network as often as you wish for yourself and your dependents.